Ottoman Tunisia: Mediterranean rivalries

 The Hafsid dynasty had ruled Tunisia since 1227.
 It experienced periods of prestige as the leading state of the Maghreb, as well as times of struggle.
 Over the centuries, extensive trade with European merchants persisted, leading to the establishment of state treaties.
 However, the Hafsids also harbored corsairs who raided merchant shipping.
 In the 15th century, the Hafsids employed a Christian force, primarily consisting of Catalans, as bodyguards.
 By the 16th century, Hafsid rule weakened, often confined to Tunis alone.
 The last three Hafsid sultans—al-Hasan, his son Ahmad, and his brother Muhammad—engaged in inconsistent treaties with Spain.

 The cross-cultural Hafsid alliance with Spain was not uncommon, given the numerous Muslim-Christian treaties, notwithstanding recurrent hostilities.
 During the early 16th century, for example, France allied with the Ottomans against the Spanish Emperor Charles V. As an indirect result of Spain's African policy, some Muslim rulers encouraged Turkish forces to enter the region to counter the Spanish presence.
 The Hafsid rulers of Tunis viewed the Turks and their corsair allies as a greater threat and formed an alliance with the Spanish, as did the Saadians of Morocco.
 Nevertheless, many Maghrebi Muslims strongly preferred Islamic rule, and the Hafsid's decades-long Spanish alliance was generally unpopular and even anathema to some.
 On the other hand, the Saadi dynasty sultans of Morocco successfully played off Iberians against Turks, thus remaining both Muslim-ruled and independent of the Ottoman grasp.

 The Ottoman Empire from 1299 to 1683, the year of their second Siege of Vienna.

-In this naval struggle the Ottoman Empire supported many Barbary pirates who raided European commercial shipping in the Mediterranean.
+In this naval struggle, the Ottoman Empire supported many Barbary pirates who raided European commercial shipping in the Mediterranean.
 The corsairs later established Algiers as their principal base.
-The "architects of Ottoman rule in the Maghrib" were Oruc Reis (c.
+The "architects of Ottoman rule in the Maghrib" were Oruç Reis (Aruj Barbarossa; c.
 1474–1518) and his younger brother Khayr al-Din (c.
 1483–1546).
 Both were known as Barbarossa ("red beard").
 The Muslim brothers came from obscure origins in the Greek island of Medelli or Mytilene (ancient Lesbos).

 After gaining combat experience in the eastern Mediterranean (during which Aruj was captured and spent three years rowing in a galley of the Knights of St. John before being ransomed), the two brothers arrived in Tunis as corsair leaders.
 By 1504, they had entered into a privateer agreement with the Hafsid sultan Mohammad b. al-Hasan (1493–1526).
-Under the agreement, the 'prizes' (ships, cargoes, and captives) were to be shared.
+Under the agreement, the "prizes" (ships, cargoes, and captives) were to be shared.
 The brothers operated from Goletta [Halq al Wadi]; they ran similar operations from Djerba in the south, where Aruj served as governor.
 During these years in Spain, non-Christians, including Muslims, were required to leave, according to the Alhambra Decree.
 At times, Aruj used his ships to transport many Moorish Andalusians to North Africa, especially Tunisia, earning praise and attracting many Muslim recruits.
 Twice, Aruj joined the Hafsids in unsuccessful assaults on Bougie, held by Spain.
 Then the brothers established an independent base in Djidjelli, east of Bougie, which attracted Hafsid hostility.